 The Thermoball Snow also has the advantage of having 12-inch long pit-zip vents that open wide with no mesh backing for additional airflow.
-It scores a little higher here than the Marmot KT Component due to the much larger pit zip vents.
 If you seek the pinnacle of ventilation, none of the jackets can quite match that offered by the Outdoor Research Skyward II with its massive Torso-Flo vent system.

 Large vents with no mesh backing make for lots of air flow.